 The Great Start Readiness Program is for children who are 4 years old, on or before September 1, 2015.
 This program is funded through a grant by the Department of Education to provide free preschool for children who have been identified as being at risk of learning difficulties.
 The GSRP students attend school four half days per week.

-Our Young 5's program meets 5 days a week and is designed for children who are five years old on or before September 1, 2015.
-The program was developed for children who need additional time and support to develop the skills needed for a successful kindergarten experience.
+Our Young 5's program meets 5 days a week and is designed for children who need additional time and support to develop the skills needed for a successful kindergarten experience.
 The Young 5's curriculum provides appropriate social, emotional, physical and intellectual experiences to prepare children for success in school.

 The Kent ISD Bright Beginnings Early Childhood program is a partnership between Kent ISD and it's constituent districts.
 This no-cost program provides services to all families with children birth through 5 years of age throughout Kent County.
 Playgroups are held bi-weekly at DLECC and the Parent Educator also does home visits with enrolled families.

 Caledonia Community Schools began a partnership with the YMCA in September of 2006 to provide childcare within the school district.
 Care is provided by YMCA employees at DLECC for children birth through 5 years of age.
 Childcare for school-age children is provided at each elementary school.